Mike Parry: Television

 Parry began his television career as the co-presenter of the Sports Tonight Live show with Chris Cohen, which was broadcast on Freeview channel 112 (internet connection required) and online.
 However, Sports Tonight Live went bankrupt.

 Since 2018, Parry has made regular guest appearances on Jeremy Vine, a topical discussion programme broadcast by Channel 5.
 During an appearance on 1 October 2021, in a debate about protests by environmental activist group Insulate Britain, Parry stated: "The problem in this country in all areas is that minorities always get the upper hand because we're so tolerant, and minorities have to be squashed, like that... so that the rest of society can operate normally", while slamming his hand on the desk.
 After receiving criticism from some social media users, Parry said that his comments were "directly aimed at the M25 protesters and other minority groups who've had a disproportionate effect on life", stating: "To link my 'minorities' comment to ethnicity is just silly."

+Parry has also made a number of appearances on GB News.